artefactual/atom-docs/user-manual/access-content/browse.rst

    more information on the fields available and their uses, see:
    :ref:`term-data-entry`.
-6. Below the :term:`treeview`, addtional :term:`facet filters <facet filter>` that can be applied to the browse results are listed.
+6. Below the :term:`treeview`, addtional :term:`facet filters <facet filter>` that can be applied to the browse results are listed, if available.
 For more information on using facet filters in AtoM, see: :ref:`recurring-facet-filters`.
 7. If a user is authenticated (i.e. logged in) and has edit permissions, a :term:`button block` will be visible on the page, allowing the user to edit, delete, or add new terms.
 For more general information on working with terms in AtoM, see: :ref:`terms`, and especially :ref:`term-data-entry`.
 Public users who are not logged in will not see the button block.
+8. At the top of the page, result tabs will be available, showing a count of related :term:`archival descriptions <archival description>` and :term:`authority records <authority record>`, where the current term has been used as an :term:`access point`.
+The related results for the currently selected tab are shown further below (see 9).
+Click the tabs to show the related results for each :term:`entity` type.
-8. Below the term information, :term:`archival descriptions
-   <archival description>` that are linked to the current term as
-   :term:`access points <access point>` are displayed as results.
-Clicking on a description result will redirect the user to the :term:`view page` for that result.
+9. Below the term information, results that are linked to the current term as :term:`access points <access point>` are displayed.
+Clicking on a related result will redirect the user to the :term:`view page` for that record.
+Note that while access points can be linked to both authority records and descriptions, only one :term:`entity` type is shown at a time.
+Use the result tabs at the top of the page (described above in 8) to switch between the different result types.

 .. _browse-subjects-places-results: